 About a year before I graduated from college, I had a burning desire to look for a job that would let me travel and see the world while working.
 This would mean I get paid to travel!
 Well, while things did not exactly go as I expected, the cost of traveling the world is reasonable, and it would take me just a couple of years saving before I could afford to travel around the world.
 One thing that makes this possible is credit card rewards.
 My parents got to go to Europe and Asia when they redeemed cumulatively $30,000 in credit card points and miles just last year.
 Somehow, I am working hard towards a similar reward myself.

-Very many people today know about credit card rewards but a majority know very little besides the fact that it is used by credit card companies to entice new clients and to give something back to loyal customers.
+Many people today know about credit card rewards but a majority know very little besides the fact that it is used by credit card companies to entice new clients and to give something back to loyal customers.
 If you are out shopping for a credit card, is the value of reward points something worth looking at during credit card comparison?
 The answer is an obvious YES, with a ‘but’.

 Comparing and valuing rewards offered by credit cards is more complex than you imagine, especially if you are a thorough person who looks at the details.
 The two most important factors to consider are the card’s earning rate and the point’s redemption rate.
 The earning rate is basically the number of points (or value in dollars) you get when you use your card to make a certain amount of payment.
 For instance, making a payment of $1000 could give you 10 points.
-The redemption points is the value of each point in USD e.g. 0.1 for every 10 points.
+The redemption points are the value of each point in USD e.g. 0.1 for every 10 points.

-You should also know that credit card reward points are completely different from rewards in other industries, Airline miles being a good example.
+You should also know that credit card reward points are completely different from rewards in other industries, airline miles being a good example.
 Many people often confuse the two and may make a decision on what credit cards to go for based on what airlines deem important in calculating their rewards.

 Are credit card reward points useful to you?